elves/elvish/website/ref/builtin.md

 ### Exactness-preserving commands {#exactness-preserving}

 Some numeric commands are designated **exactness-preserving**.
-When such commands are called with only exact numbers (i.e. exact integers or exact rationals), they will always output an exact number.
+When such commands are called with only [exact numbers](./language.html#exactness) (i.e. integers or rationals), they will always output an exact number.
 Examples:

 ```elvish-transcript
 ~> + 10 1/10